 - Harry Potter and the Methods of Rationality: Harry sees almost everyone who tries to prevent him from doing what he thinks is best this way, and occasionally mentally labels people 'PC' and 'NPC', with not a particularly long list for the the former.
 He becomes even more committed to this view after various unhelpful people blindly following orders leads to him being a matter of seconds too late to prevent Hermione from being killed by a troll.
 Played with by having some cases where Harry merely thinks this trope is in play, but the actual barrier is his own arrogance and condescension towards anyone he doesn't respect as an intellectual peer.

-- The colossally ignorant older brother in Weird Science.
+- Chet, the colossally ignorant older brother in Weird Science.

 - Ed Greenwood is fond of using these as guards in his novels.
 No matter which protagonist (or group thereof) encounters them, unless they're personally known to these stalwarts they will try to run the 'interlopers' off, arrest them, or kill them outright...anything but check whether they might have actual legitimate business that requires them to move past.